Detect socially desirable-answers with the Normative-Ipsative Split Technology® in The Bridge Personality

 Products

-Monday 24 March 2025What is socially-desirable answering behavior?
+Saturday 28 March 2026What is socially-desirable answering behavior?

 During selection procedures, many candidates will try to provide 'socially-desirable' answers when filling out a personality test.
 They will opt for statements that leave a favorable impression.
 For instance, they might choose the statement 'No one works as hard as I do' over 'I don't always help colleagues at work'.
 However, answering in this manner is unbeneficial.
 Organizations will recognize the dishonesty when they review the test report.